Grading System and Academic Records

 NOTE: **Beginning March 2020, Johns Hopkins University was affected by the global COVID-19 pandemic.
 Grading policies (from the Spring 2020 semester through to the Summer 2021 semester) were modified so that students were allowed to switch any of their courses from a letter grading method to Pass/Fail.
 During that time, the award of a Pass (P) grade was equivalent to the award of a “B-” grade or above.

 Note: Pass (P) grades are not considered in the determination of a student’s Grade Point Average (GPA).
-However, for credit-bearing courses, Fail (F) grades awarded on the basis of Pass (P)/Fail (F) grading system will count toward a student’s GPA.
+However, for credit-bearing courses, Fail (F) grades awarded on the basis of the Pass (P)/Fail (F) grading system will count toward a student’s GPA.

 Grade Point Average